bahramib/llvm-project/README.md

 Because the latter does not hit the 80% threshold, no warnings will be produced, while *on the project level*, 5 + 3 = 8 consumed calls out of 5 + 5 = 10 call sites would exactly be 80%.
 Simply put, had you been running Clang-Tidy on a unity build[^1] translation unit, you would have gotten the warnings.

-[^1]: [Unity build](http://enwp.org/Unity_build) is a technique where the entire project is formatted into a **single** translation unit (or a very small number of translation units), which is then compiled.
-This usually allows for more optimisations to take place.

 This problem is trivially extended to project-level information: if we are able to reliably identify the "same function" across multiple TUs, we can add up the calls (checked and discarded) to the function, and produce diagnostics based on a threshold calculated for the entirety of the input project.